Chaitanyabsprip/note/readme.md

 ## Installation

-1. Clone the repository
+1. Clone the repository.
-2. Make sure you have `go` and `make` installed
+2. Make sure you have `go` and `make` installed.
+3. Make sure you have `$GOPATH/bin` in your path.
+4. Run `make install` in the root of the repository.

 ## Usage